mrstruijk/Doorbell/README.md

 ------
 # Usage

+Attach the sender to any moving part of your door-bell.
+Duct-tape might do just fine.

-Hit the switch on the sender.
-Once the sender detects motion, it will establish a WiFi connection (slow LED blinks during connection, rapid blinks once connected).
+Hit the on-switch on the sender.
+Once the sender detects bell-related-motion, it will establish a WiFi connection (slow LED blinks during connection, rapid blinks once connected).
 Then it will blink quickly again to indicate motion has been detected, and it will let the receiver know via the MQTT protocol.
 The WiFi connection stays active for a couple of minutes, then shuts down to conserve battery.

 The receiver receives the signal from the MQTT, and will toggle the relays on and off a few times.
-If a light is attached this will flicker.
+If a light is attached, this will flicker.
+Otherwise, attach a light, and watch it flicker.

 ----
 # Project plans

-For now the project is at a good stage: I got it where I wanted it to be, and it is quite useful to me.
+To me the project is at a good stage: I got it where I wanted it to be, and it is quite useful to me.

+However, of course there's a lot of room for improvement.
 Some future ideas might include:
 - Improving the battery life of the sender from 50-60 hours to weeks or months
-- Reducing the footprint of the sender
+- Reducing the physical footprint of the sender
 - Improving the response time of the sender/receiver connection from 5-10 sec to 1-2 sec
 - Swapping the receiver Pi Zero for another Pi Pico W

 Any ideas and improvements are welcome!

 You are free to use and modify this project to your heart's content.
 Wherever applicable I noted in the scripts where I got the original code from.